teamliftr/framework/docs/README.md

    - **Join Our Community** by signing up to our Slack Channel **[TBD]**

 ## License
-The TeamLiftr Framework can be used freely and without limit, except for commercial use and the creation of derivative works, which is prohibited.
+The TeamLiftr Framework can be used freely and without limit, except for commercial use and the creation of derivative works, which are prohibited.

 TeamLiftr’s authors are Floris Vlasveld and Jeffrey Cusack.
 The TeamLiftr Framework and its associated assets are copyright Inspire Innovation BV, all rights reserved.